-Wondering about the maze of hotel rates — from the government to AAA, consortia, and industry rates — and how they are calculated?
-This article breaks down every type of hotel rate: base, discounted, negotiated rates, and others.
+Wondering about the maze of hotel rates—from the government to AAA, consortia, and industry rates—and how they are calculated?
+This article breaks down all types of hotel rates: base, discounted, negotiated, and others.

 The guide provides insights to help you seamlessly navigate hotel pricing, negotiate contracts, or manage bookings.